 - Early cardiopulmonary resuscitation (CPR).
 Learning CPR is the greatest gift you can give your family and friends.
-If performed properly (see below), CPR can help save a life until emergency medical help arrives.
+If performed correctly (see below), CPR can help save a life until emergency medical help arrives.

 - Early defibrillation.
 Quick defibrillation (delivery of an electrical shock) is necessary to return the heart rhythm to a normal heartbeat.
-Some public places such as shopping centres, golf courses and airports may have automated external defibrillators (AEDs; see below) available for use in emergency situations.
+Some public places such as shopping centres, golf courses and airports may have automated external defibrillators (AEDs - see below) available for use in emergency situations.

 - Early advanced care.
 After successful defibrillation, most patients require hospital care to treat and prevent future events.

 These 4 steps can increase chances of survival significantly.

 CPR is an emergency technique used to help someone whose heart and/or breathing has stopped.

 When a person's heart stops, blood stops circulating throughout the body.
 If a person stops breathing, the blood can't get oxygen.
 Therefore, it is vital for people in this emergency situation to receive medical treatment, such as CPR, within the first few minutes of the event.

 By administering a combination of artificial, or "mouth-to-mouth", respiration and manual cardiac compression, the rescuer can breathe for the victim and help circulate some of the blood throughout their body.

 CPR does not restart a heart that has stopped, but it can keep a victim alive until more intensive treatment (defibrillation) can be administered.

 CPR is not difficult to learn, and many organisations offer courses in CPR, including the British Red Cross and St John Ambulance.